 This Nourishing Muesli recipe is called nourishing for a reason, it’s incredibly nutrient dense, full of fiber, protein, healthy fats, carbohydrates, and tastes so delicious.
 In the US we’re mostly familiar with granola, and think of it as a hippy’s treat or breakfast cereal.
 Granola isn’t the only popular one around- muesli has quickly grown in popularity here in the states and for good reason, it’s delicious!
-Before I even knew what muesli really was, I had already been eating it for years.
+Before I even knew what muesli really was, I had already been eating it for years and prepping it on my Batch Cooking day.
 Today, I’m sharing my favorite version and the signature muesli of Nutrition Stripped.

 Nourishing Muesli the classic muesli recipe for Nutrition Stripped and I’m happy to introduce and share with you all the recipe I’ve been enjoying for some time now.
 As much as I adore my granola topped on my Stripped Green Smoothie Bowls, I also am loving this muesli on top for a change in flavor and texture, I hope you’ll love it as well.
 Before I share the recipe, let’s get to basics with a couple of things first.